Securing your Computer

 Active UH faculty, staff, and students are eligible to install anti-virus software provided by ITS.
 NOTE: UH faculty, staff, and students must remove the software from any personal computers once they are no longer affiliated with the University.
 You may download it here.

-Spyware is one of the common reasons a computer can get blocked from the University of Hawaii network.
-Spyware is defined as software that gathers user's information through the Internet without his or her knowledge.
+Spyware is defined as malicious software that gathers user's information through the Internet without his or her knowledge.
 Once installed the software monitors user's activity on the Internet and transmits the information to a third party.